Jayjayjay86/growroom-assistant/readme.md

 Run the app and follow prompts to set up devices and desired humidity levels.
 Allow the app to manage humidity levels throughout different growing phases.

+[!NOTE]
-Future feature: Configure air conditioners to simulate nighttime temperature changes.
+Future feature: Configure air conditioners to reduce night-time temperatures.

 ## Contributing
 Contributions and suggestions are welcome!
 Feel free to submit pull requests or issues if you encounter problems or have ideas for improvements.